YussufMohmaud/algorithmic-art/README.md

       create_image((topLeftX, topLeftY, botRightX, botRightY), draw, tiles)
 ```

 Let’s ignore padding and take a look at the image.
 Imagine that each of the four squares represents a image with a size of 1.
-The border that is being passed to the next function refers to the top left and bottom right coordinates.
+The tile that is being passed to the next function refers to the top left and bottom right coordinates.
 So the tuple for the top left image would be (0,0,1,1) whereas the tuple for the top right would be (1,0,2,1).
 These will be used as the dimensions and base coordinates for the squares of each image.

-### Example of determining image borders
+### Example of determining image tiles

-The function create_border determines the border for each square within the picture.
-The same process for determining the border is applied here, only instead of the full image we’re using a pre-determined border to work inside.
+The function tile determines the tile for each square within the picture.
+The same process for determining the tile is applied here, only instead of the full image we’re using a pre-determined tile to work inside.
 These final coordinates for each square will be used in the next function to actually draw the image.

 ### Example of breaking down a 3x3 image